 - Our Behaviour policy remains in place but children will be reminded that the ‘Right to be safe’ now takes priority over all others – a new interim Charter has been developed for this.

-- In addition to normal sanctions, for any child found to be spitting, deliberately sneezing or deliberately breaking social distancing rules whilst in the school, we will contact parents and expect the child to be taken, and remain at home.
+- In addition to normal sanctions, for any child found to be spitting, deliberately sneezing or deliberately breaking social distancing rules whilst in the school, we will contact parents and expect the child to be taken home.
 This behaviour will not be tolerated, for the safety of everyone.

-- With this letter, you will have received a ‘Home-School’ agreement.
+- Families have received a ‘Home-School’ agreement.
 We do not expect this to be printed, signed or returned, but we do expect you to share the contents with your child(ren), and the expectations to be followed in school.

 Health & Safety / Risk Assessment

-A comprehensive risk assessment has been carried out, but is a working document and will be updated or amended depending on how our new systems work, and if new guidance is provided.
+A comprehensive, full return to school risk assessment has been carried out, but is a working document and will be updated or amended depending on how our systems work, and if new guidance is provided.
 It has been completed with the support of the Local Authority, but no-one in school is a scientist or virologist and so the best effort has been made to keep the safety of everyone at the forefront of planning.
 The controls in place within the risk assessment include, but are not limited to, the advice and guidance we have provided above.